CodeAssociate/CA.Blocks.DataAccess/docs/index.md

         ...
     }
 ```
-In this example we are using the SqlServerDataAccess module.
-The DI is set up to read the appsettings.json file looking for a connection string key exampleName that will resolve to your connection string.
+In this example, we are using the `SqlServerDataAccess` module.
+The DI is set up to read the `appsettings.json` file looking for a connection string key 'exampleName' that will resolve to your connection string.

 #### Using `app.config`
 ```bash xml